latoyawenzinger/Moneyball-Model/README.md

 - Ulrich - Simulation software to see how effective the machine learning model is
 - Mateus - Machine Learning of Pitcher data
 - Candy - Machine Learning of Batting data
-- Latoya - Tableau Dashbord
+- Latoya - Tableau Dashboard